connctd/docs/docs/content/connector/connectors.md

 }
 ```

-You can find the connector installation ID in the Developer Center in the detail view of your [installed connectors](https://devcenter.connctd.io/connectors).
+You can find the connector installation ID in the Developer Center in the details view of your [installed connectors](https://devcenter.connctd.io/connectors).
 The specific configuration depends on the connector, but it generally requires a list of GraphQL input objects of the following type:

 ```graphql